 Alpha: Portfolio return less comparative index return, annualised.
 Information ratio: Risk-adjusted relative return, measured as the ratio of active return (difference between portfolio return and index return), divided by tracking error (standard deviation of active returns).
-Sharpe ratio: Risk-adjusted absolute return, measured as the ratio of portfolio excess return (difference between mean portfolio return and the risk-free rate) divided by the standard deviation of portfolio returns.
+Sharpe ratio: Risk-adjusted absolute return, measured as the ratio of portfolio excess return (difference between mean portfolio returns and the six-free rate) divided by the standard deviation of portfolio returns.
+Historic tracking error: Measure of the actual deviation of portfolio returns.
 Historic tracking error: Measure of the actual deviation of portfolio returns from comparative index returns.
 These four risk measures are calculated using realised, rolling, three-year fund returns.
 Beta: Forecast sensitivity of portfolio returns to the comparative index.
-Standard deviation: Forecast at shalte volatility of portfolio returns.
-Forecast tracking error (active risk): Forecast standard deviation of a portfolio's returns relative to its comparative index.
-Active share: Sum of overweight and underweight positions within the portfolio away from the comparative index, divided by two.
+Standard deviation: Forecast standard deviation of a portfolio's returns relative to its comparative index.
+Active share: Sum of overweight and underweight to its comparative index.
+Active share: Sum of overweight and underweight word.
 These four risk measures are calculated with reference to the returns of underlying securities portfolios, not fund returns.
-Numbers are based on four years of daily data using a 3-6 month horizon.
+Numbers are based on four years of doily data using a 3-6 month horizon.